Jaldapara National Park: Elephant & Jeep Safaris

 How to book Jeep Safari

-The best way to book a Jeep Safari is through your hotel.
-Almost all hotels in Madarihat (both Government and private) make arrangements of jeep safari for a service charge.
+Almost all hotels in Madarihat (both Government and private) make arrangements of jeep safari against a service charge including the Madarihat Tourist Lodge of West Bengal Tourism Department.
 Of course Hollong Lodge located inside the jungle can also organize jeep safaris.
 If you want to book on your own, you can go down to the Madarihat market area and talk to the owners of the designated safari vehicles and fix up a safari.
 This way you can eliminate the hotel's service charge.

 Entrance to Jaldapara Nantional Palk is on National Highway #317 in Madarihat area where most of the hotels are located.
 Although there is a small railway station at Madarihat, very few trains stop here.
 Hashimara railway station where several trains stop is only 11kms away and it takes only about 15 minutes by taxi to reach Jaldapara from Hashimara station.

 The nearest airport is the Bagdogra Airport which is about 137kms away.
 You can take a pre-paid taxi there and reach Jaldapara in about 3 hours 15 minutes.
 From New Jalpaiguri (NJP) railway station the distance to Jaldapara is about 125kms and it takes close to 3-hours to reach by taxi.